scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 {% endtab %}
 {% endtabs %}

-The original users can use the case class `Person` as before, all the methods that existed before are present after this change, thus the compatibility with them is maintained.
+The original users can use the case class `Person` as before, all the methods that existed before are present unmodified after this change, thus the compatibility with the users is maintained.

 A regular case class not following this pattern would break its users, because by adding a new field some methods (which could be used by somebody else) change, for example `copy` or the constructor itself.